benknoble/benknoble.github.io/pages/testimonials.md

 permalink: /testimonials/
 ---

+- "Ben's work educating our developers on Git is outstanding and sets an example for how engineers can own how they work and contribute back in a meaningful way."
+- "Ben shows up where most engineers back away from the opportunity.
+Partnering with central teams to provide feedback and then 'do the work', contributing directly, builds his credibility and sets him apart from many other engineers."
+- "Ben speaks with the right level of technical depth and context, tailoring his communication well working with Director+, senior associates, tech or product, etc."
+- "We depend on contributors like Ben with deep expertise in innersource, a language, or development practices to drive improvements that benefit engineers across the entire enterprise.
+Ben has quickly become one of the most influential external contributors."
 - "I am excited to work with Ben: he is a great teacher and sets an amazing example for the platform."
 - "Ben showed me some new tools and techniques that enabled me to write cleaner,